devovh/Sym/README.md

 ```
 * Incomming Block - All
 * Disable All allow connections (config ESET) and Enable Port 53 UDP local and remote - process svchost.exe
+* For some programs, you need to deactivate the Eset firewall and use the program.
+* Then activate the firewall again.
+In most cases everything works normally.